RobotGeissler/instalily-case-study/README.md

 Progress update: going to bed for a few hours.
 Handshake is done but none of the steps below are finished technically.
 Deepseek will require a more detailed implementation.
 However, I am now positioned to finish them hopefully in short order and can use openai as a fall back.

 ## Steps (in order of priority)
-1. Integrate Deepseek
-2. Populate retriever data
-3. Create agent nodes
-4. Edit react chat ui
-5. Integrate Corrective critic layer
+1. Fix search to handle more than just part numbers
-6. Export environment, DOCs
+2. Export environment, DOCs
-7. Container orchestration in docker to avoid compatibility issues
+3. Container orchestration in docker to avoid compatibility issues
+4. Edit react chat ui - Unnecessary
+5. Populate retriever data - Difficult due to PartSelect bot detection
+6. Integrate Corrective critic layer - Difficult due to PartSelect Bot detection